A chariot stuck in the mud of arrogance: Shiv Sena on Maharashtra deadlock

 It is surprising that this should be done by those who still observe imposition of Emergency by Indira Gandhi as a 'black day', he said.

-Discussing five scenarios amid the ongoing bitter battle over sharing of power, Raut said the BJP can form government without the Shiv Sena, but in that case it will lose the trust vote as it needs 40 more MLAs (to prove majority in the 288-member House).
+Discussing five scenarios amid the ongoing bitter battle over sharing of power, Raut said the BJP can form government without the Shiv Sena, but in that case, it will lose the trust vote as it needs 40 more MLAs (to prove majority in the 288-member House).

-In the second scenario, Raut said, like in 2014,the NCP could support the BJP in return for "posts" for Supriya Sule at the Centre and Ajit Pawar in the state.
+In the second scenario, Raut said, like in 2014, the NCP could support the BJP in return for "posts" for Supriya Sule at the Centre and Ajit Pawar in the state.

 However it is unlikely that Sharad Pawar will make the "mistake" that he committed in 2014, he said.